web-infra-dev/agent-browser-sdk/README.md

 # Agent Infra Browser

-@agent-infra/browser is dedicated to building a comprehensive browser infrastructure toolkit designed for AI agents and browser automation.
+@agent-infra/browser is dedicated to building a comprehensive browser infrastructure SDK specifically designed for AI Agents.

-This monorepo provides a complete set of packages for browser detection, control and UI interaction —— everything you need to build intelligent browser automation systems.

 <br />